 Finished size: About 24 inches (61 cm) high, 14 inches (23 cm) wide and 14 inches (35 cm) deep.

-Then turn the cardboard armature into a permanent sculpture by adding paper mache and paper mache clay.
-You can find the recipea in the Art Library on this site.
+- Add paper mache and paper mache clay.
+You can find the recipes in the Art Library on this site.

 Watch the video below to see how to make your giraffe sculpture with this pattern: